m-pilia-pr2/fx2048/README.md

 The application has a menubar with two menus.
 The first offers the common menu commands (save, restore, exit) and the second provides some options.
 The player has three different playing styles, and the playing style may be chosen in the "Settings" menu, only by enabling "Advanced options".
-Theese are a feature going out of the project specifications, so they are disabled by default.
-Indeed, when Advanced options are enabled, a value is passed to the automatic player through the grid, mapped in the location (-1,-1), so the grid has more than 16 keys indexed.
-When Advanced options are diabled, the grid contains only 16 keys.
+Theese are features going out of the project specifications, so they are disabled by default.
+Indeed, when the Advanced options are enabled, a value is passed to the automatic player through the grid, mapped in the location (-1,-1), so the grid has more than 16 keys indexed.
+When the Advanced options are disabled, the grid contains only 16 keys.
 In a similar manner, an integer representing the search depth is passed through the (-1,-2) location (only with minimax playing styles).